-Cognitive and intellectual skills:

-On successful completion of the course, students will be able to:

-Le arning Outcome Module Code 3.
-Learn independently using reflection, evaluation, feedback, self-directed study and time management skills to meet set objectives, whilst understanding the limits of their knowledge and how this may influence their interpretation and analysis of issues.
+Cognitive and Intellectual skills LO no. On successful completion of the named award, students will be able to: Module Code/s 3.
+Learn independently using reflection, evaluation, feedback, self- directed study and time management skills to meet set objectives, whilst understanding the limits of their knowledge and how this may influence their interpretation and analysis of issues.
 All 4.
 Demonstrate ability to access up-to-date knowledge, research and evidence, and to critically analyse and evaluate it before use in practice.
 All